 References: required and unlimited

-The methods section (or appendix) of consensus articles will be peer-reviewed according to a standard review rubric .
+The methods section (or appendix) of consensus articles will undergo editorial screening and will be peer-reviewed according to a standard review rubric.
 Consensus papers will carry a peer-reviewed designation.